Ms Sepp Degree

 Please allow 4-6 weeks from the deadline for a notification on acceptance.

-*Spring enrollment is based on changes in program enrollment from the fall.
-Spring enrollment will only be offered on specific occasions.
+Spring enrollment is based on changes in program enrollment from the fall.
+Spring enrollment is offered only if placements become available.

 Our Admissions Committee strives to evaluate complete applications within four to six weeks once all application documentation is received.
 Please note, the committee does not evaluate incomplete applications.
 Admissions decisions are based primarily on an evaluation of your previous undergraduate coursework, written personal statement, and letters of reference.